HDLxGraph: Bridging Large Language Models and HDL Repositories via HDL Graph Databases: Methodology

 \subsection{Graph Database Preparation}

 As shown in \textbf{Step 1} of Figure \ref{fig1}, the HDLxGraph RAG framework begins with an off-line graph database construction.
-The graph database represents HDL repositories through nodes and edges that correspond to HDL entities and their relationships.
-Without losing representativity, we focus on Verilog, a widely used HDL language, in our implementation.
-Please note that, although different HDLs have different syntactic properties, they share the same three-level structural abstraction, i.e., \texttt{(module → block → signal)} in Verilog.
+Without losing representability, we focus on Verilog in our implementation.
+Please note that, although different HDLs have different syntactic properties, they share the same three-level structural abstraction as \texttt{module} $\rightarrow$ \texttt{block} $\rightarrow$ \texttt{signal} in Verilog.
 Specifically, we use an AST to support the \textbf{code graph view} that emphasizes multi-level structural relationships in HDL, and a DFG to facilitate the \textbf{hardware graph view} focusing on signal flow reflecting circuit topology, providing a comprehensive and tailored representation of the HDL repository.
 The AST graph incorporates node types such as \texttt{MODULE}, \texttt{BLOCK}, and \texttt{SIGNAL} connected through \texttt{CONTAINS} and \texttt{INSTANTIATE} edge types, whereas the DFG graph introduces \texttt{TEMP} nodes alongside \texttt{SIGNAL} nodes, connected via \texttt{FLOWS\_TO}, \texttt{TRUE}, \texttt{FALSE}, and \texttt{COND} edges.
-When constructing the entire graph database, there are three main sub-steps:
+Figure~\ref{fig3:Visualization} demonstrates a toy example of Verilog source code, its corresponding nodes and edges, and the constructed graph database.
+When constructing the entire graph database, we perform the following three sub-steps: